AppliedBioinformatics/BioNanoAnalyst/README.md

   Unzip the "Windows_version.7z" file downloaded from the "release panel"

-  Find the App.exe
+  Find the App.exe and directly run it

-  Directly run it

 2. For the Linux or Mac version:

   Please download the source code

-  Run the application using $ python App.py
+  After install python and all required python packages, please run the application using $ python App.py

 #Note: